Peloponnese: Archaic period

-Along with the rest of Greece, the Peloponnese fell to the expanding Roman Republic in 146 BC, when the Romans razed the city of Corinth and massacred its inhabitants.
-The Romans established the province of Achaea, comprising the Peloponnese and central Greece.
+Along with the rest of Greece, the Achaean League fell to the expanding Roman Republic in 146 BC, when the Romans razed the city of Corinth and massacred its inhabitants.
+The Romans established the province of Achaea, comprising the Peloponnese and most of central Greece.

 During the Roman period, the peninsula remained prosperous but became a provincial backwater, relatively disengaged from the affairs of the wider Roman world.